JoranQuack/cross-country-racer/README.md

 ```

 > [!IMPORTANT]
-> This Jar is NOT cross-platform, so you must build the jar on the appropriate OS to where you want to run it.
+> This Jar is NOT cross-platform, so you must build the jar on the appropriate OS (and machine) to where you want to run it.

 ## Running Tests